Cardiovascular disease in women: Causes

-As there are a variety of CVDs and causes for CVD, there is no one specific mechanism that can cause CVD.
-However, there are general components shown to promote CVD development, which can be found in a few pathways.
+Since there are a variety of CVDs and cardiovascular disease causes, there is no one specific mechanism that can cause CVD.
+However, there are general components known to promote CVD development pathways.

-Reactive Oxygen Species (ROS): ROS are produced through numerous processes in our cells, including the induction of oxidative enzymes.
+Reactive oxygen species (ROS): ROS are produced through numerous processes in our cells, including the induction of oxidative enzymes.
 The notable species involved in human cells include superoxide anion (O_{2}^{−}), hydroxyl radicals (OH), and hydrogen peroxide (H_{2}O_{2}).
 Not only does ROS physiologically have a role in controlling the vasculature through tone and endothelial and cardiac function, but it also is a vital player in inflammation, promoting apoptosis, angiogenesis and much more.
 Additionally, ROS causes oxidative stress within the body which, although may not be the sole proprietor, exacerbates the various factors that contribute to developing CVD, especially hypertension.
 Finally, ROS also act as signaling molecules to induce the body's inflammatory response to prevent any further damage from happening, which can lead to cell and tissue damage of the vasculature if not moderated appropriately.

 Induction of oxidative enzymes: Cytosolic oxidases are another critical component in ROS production.
-These enzymes transfer electrons to create radicals or superoxide and increase oxidative stress.
+These enzymes transfer electrons, creating radicals or superoxide, and increase oxidative stress.
 These enzymes have also shown to be present in various physiological stressful situations, which is associated with hypertension and other traditional risk factors negatively impacting CVD.